jacoblapworth/akahu-sdk-swift/breaking-changes.md

 #### Pills
 * Single select pills have been changed to use the same DOM structure as regular pills, and are now absolutely positioned to ensure they fit within a standard input
+* `xui-pill--secondary` line height has been added to fix vertical text alignment when placed alongside `xui-pill--text`.
+* `xui-pill--text` line height has been added to fix vertical text alignment when placed alongside `xui-pill--secondary`.
+* `xui-pill--secondary` now has a default grey color and line-height, instead of relying on utility classes.
+* `xui-pill--link` has been added, use this to clear outlines on anchors, and use `xui-pill-is-focused` to indicate focus instead.
+* `xui-pill--button` text align has been set to left, to support use inside `xui-input`.
+* `xui-pill--content` white text color has been moved to `xui-pill--text` and `xui-pill--secondary` when invalid.

 #### Utilities
 * Margin and padding classes are now considered trumps (utilities), meaning they are included at the bottom of